Article

 ICRC's humanitarian impact in Yemen 2025

-Teams continued essential work to reduce the threat of explosive remnants of war, helping local partners clear and destroy dangerous ordnance that still scars farmland, roads and neighborhoods across governorates such as Hodeida city, Hays or Taiz/Dubab on the Red Sea cost, reducing the risk of death and injury for children and families trying to rebuild normalcy.
+ICRC’s teams continued essential work to reduce the threat of explosive remnants of war, helping local partners clear and destroy unexploded ordnances that still scars farmland, roads and neighbourhoods across governorates such as Hodeida city, Hays or Taiz/Dubab on the Red Sea cost, thereby reducing the risk of death and injury for children and families trying to rebuild normalcy.

 ICRC's humanitarian impact in Yemen 2025